-The staff in the Office of Teacher Education Services and Advising (TES) in the Darden College of Education supports teacher education programs in the College of Arts and Letters, the College of Science, and the Darden College of Education.
+The staff in the Office of Teacher Education Services (TES) in the Darden College of Education supports teacher education programs in the College of Arts and Letters, the College of Science, and the Darden College of Education.
 In this role of support, the mission of the Office of TES is to provide, facilitate, promote, and uphold the standards of Old Dominion University to grant undergraduate and graduate degrees with a teacher education emphasis in the following areas:

 - guidance and counseling

-The TES staff is committed to serving candidates pursuing a professional education emphasis through their respective college’s academic departments and fostering a process with the following features:
+Teacher Education Services is committed to serving students pursuing a professional education emphasis through their respective college's academic department and fostering a process guided by the following features:

-- academic advisement of prospective teacher candidates pursuing an undergraduate or graduate degree with a professional education, including development of appropriate academic plans;
+- To advise prospective teacher candidates pursuing an undergraduate or graduate degree with a teacher education emphasis and develop appropriate academic plans.

-- communication with prospective teacher candidates regarding admissions, continuance, and exit requirements for their respective education degree and initial licensure programs; and
+- To ensure prospective teacher candidates meet admission, continuance and graduation exit requirements for their respective teacher education degree and post-baccalaureate endorsement programs.

-- facilitation of the placement of field experiences for teacher candidates in appropriate K-12 classroom settings in order to meet observation, practicum, and student teaching internship requirements.
+- To facilitate the placement of field experiences for teacher candidates in appropriate K-12 classroom settings to meet observation, practicum, and student teaching internship requirements.

 Prescribed Virginia Board of Education Assessment for Admission to an Approved Teacher Education Program